Best tank size for red cherry shrimp?

 Breeding cherry shrimp tank

-A cherry shrimp breeding tank is a larger aquarium designed specifically to support cherry shrimp breeding and populationOpens in a new tab. growth.
+A cherry shrimp breeding tank is a larger aquarium designed specifically to support cherry shrimp breeding and population growth.
 These tanks provide ample space for shrimp to breed, grow, and increase their numbers, making them ideal for hobbyists interested in producing shrimp for profit or personal use.

 While some care aspects overlap with decorative and beginner hobbyist tanks, breeding tanks require additional considerations to encourage successful breeding and support the shrimp population.